 - It will become all liquidy.
 Increase the flame and stir continuously.
 Make sure nothing sticks to the bottom.

-- Soon halwa will start to come together and the mixture will start to bubble and splash.
+- Soon halwa will start to come together, and the mixture will begin to bubble and splash.
 Use a long ladle/spoon to stir.
-Maintain the heat at at medium low and keep stirring.
+Maintain the heat at medium-low and keep stirring.

-- Remove from flame once halwa is of a dropping consistency.
+- Remove from flame once halwa is of dropping consistency.

-- Garnish with silvered almonds, cashews and raisins and enjoy!!
+- Sooji Halwa after 10 minutes.
+Garnish with slivered almonds, cashews, and raisins and enjoy!!